 Medical health authorities, including doctors, nurses, and other members of the allopathic fraternity, employ a number of strategies designed to elicit parental submission to vaccine guidelines.
-Currently, parents are expected to grant authorities permission to toxify their children's pure and sacred little bodies with more than 30 blends of rare germs, bacteria, and other foul substances -- all before they enter school!
+Currently, parents are expected to grant authorities permission to inject their children's pure and sacred little bodies with more than 30 blends of germs, bacteria, and other foul substances -- all before they enter school!

 To adequately assess the relevance of vaccine-related news, or the perils of vaccine-related situations you may find yourself in -- and to increase your knowledge about how to protect your loved ones -- several of the more common vaccine-related schemes you're likely to encounter are included in the following section, along with samples of each.

 [Note: This article was originally published in 1995.
 See Immunization Theory vs. Reality for a list of citations.]

 1. Calling the Shots "Immunizations."
 Numerous studies indicate that vaccines cannot be relied upon to boost the immune system and protect an individual from contracting the disease the vaccines were designed to offset.
 For example, the Minnesota Department of Health reported 769 cases of mumps in school children.
 But 632 of these cases (82 percent) occurred in children who were previously vaccinated against this disease.(119) The Centers for Disease Control and Prevention (CDC) reported that 89 percent of all school-age children who recently contracted measles had been vaccinated against the disease.(120-122) And the New England Journal of Medicine published a study revealing that the pertussis vaccine "failed to give...protection against the disease."
 In fact, more than 80 percent of cases in a recent epidemic occurred in children who had received regular doses of the shot.(123,124)